 The college has its own contractual sick pay scheme, under which, if you are absent from work through sickness or injury, you will normally be entitled to payment at your standard rate of pay for a period of time.
-Full details are available in the Sickness Absence policy, which is available on the College website, or from line manager or the HR Officer on request.
+Full details are available in the Sickness Absence policy, which is available on the College website, or from your line manager, or the HR Manager on request.